How much does an EV cost to run?

 There are several things that can affect the price of charging an electric car, such as whether you’re charging at home or in public.
 As a general guide, an overnight charge at home is the cheapest way to ‘re-fuel’, with it costing approximately £6.23 to charge the MG ZS electric from empty.
 With a range of over 160 miles, this works out at just 3.8 pence per mile.

 There is an upfront cost for at-home charging, as you will need to pay between £800 - £1000 for a charging unit.
-However, the government grant for buying an electric vehicle can offset some of this, meaning you pay less.
+However, the government grant available for electric vehicle charging points can offset some of this, meaning you pay less.
 Learn more about the government grant available by checking out our charging an electric car from home article.

 Charging at public units can be more expensive on an hourly basis, but this is typically because they have a much higher voltage and therefore can charge more quickly.
 Prices here can range from £1.50 for an hour’s charge to around £6 for 30 minutes using a rapid charger.
 However, when you consider that this could give you enough power to drive over 100 miles, you quickly realise how much lower the cost of running an electric car on a monthly basis could be.

 VED is used to maintain public roads and motorways, however the amount you pay is based largely upon the CO2 emissions from your car’s tailpipe.
 Typically, this means that cars with smaller engines and hybrid vehicles pay reduced rates.

 As fully electric vehicles, like the New MG ZS EV, have zero tailpipe emissions, they are fully exempt from VED.
 This significantly reduces electric car running costs, saving car owners between £100 – £320 per year, which amounts to a nice sum over the years that you own the car.